 - Establishing formal family offices to provide various services to family members, including wealth management, concierge, education support, and philanthropy

-- Professionalizing the family service delivery model to optimize service levels at the lowest possible cost
+- Professionalizing the family service delivery model to optimize service levels at the lowest possible cost and increase the flexibility of the offering

 - Gaining alignment on a set of principles and values regarding family and ownership matters